 Due to greatly diminished revenues, public safety delivery to the coastal region of Lane County is nearly absent, harkening back to a pre-county era.
 The citizens from the coastal region are paying their fair share of taxes; but, they are not being provided their fair share of public safety coverage nor other country services.
 There is an overwhelming and growing cultural divide separating the coastal and valley communities.
 The Eugene-centric politics is resulting in resource allocation inequity and only gets worse with each passing year.

 The only way to answer these questions is to explore what it will take to form a new county as well as the benefits we can expect to gain.
 As is the case with any major decision, we need to proceed with the highest level of pragmatism and skepticism ensuring the best possible decisions and results.
 Oregon Revised Statues 202 allows the formation of a new county by a majority of the registered voters signing a petition for and then voting in favor of the proposed new county.
 It is important to provide solid unimpeachable facts supporting this formation.
-The current effort started in 2005 with a quick-n-simple approach jumping straight to the petition and ballot measure on the assumption the voters were ready to go.
-Not so, so this time will require the lengthy and involved approach with committees, surveys, outside studies, campaigning, etc. eventually leading a show the viability and thus successfully get a petition signed and measure on the ballot.
+The current effort started in 2005 by Keith Stanton with a quick-n-simple approach jumping straight to the petition and ballot measure on the assumption the voters were ready to go.
+Not so, so the next effort will require involving those who are active in community, politically astute, and aware of the massive benefits this will bring all the residents of the coastal communities.

 Henry Thoreau: "There are a thousand hacking at the branches of evil to every one who is striking at the root."

 Chinese proverb: "He who deliberates fully before taking a step will spend his entire life on one leg."

 Do you think we deserve better or can do better?
 If the answer to either of these questions is yes, please consider supporting the idea of exploring options by making contact via: Info@SiuslawCounty.Org

 Safe - Local - Equitable - Affordable - Representative